The motivating and scary allure of expressing yourself in your work

 As someone who “makes stuff” for a living, I know that I’m responsible for what I put out into the world.
 So why not let it be a true reflection of me?
 I’m flawed, sometimes crass, opinionated as all get out, and I don’t back down (to a fault).

 I’m also often told that it’s all well and good for me to be opinionated because I’ve already established myself in what I do.
-[Insert already having an audience, already having books that sell, already having web design clients, etc.] I would posit, however, that that’s precisely what established me in the first place.
+[Insert already having an audience, already having books that sell, already having a career, etc.] I would posit, however, that that’s precisely what established me in the first place.

 Not being able to compete with better writers, better designers, better programmers, better role models, I instead focused on just being myself, publicly.